-The Rugby Union Writers’ Club was conceived during a discussion at the Cock Tavern, Fleet Street, between the late Terry O’Connor (Daily Mail), John Reed (Sunday Express), Fred Garside (Hayters Agency) and John Reason (Sunday Telegraph), and the club was formed at a meeting in the Albany public house, Station Yard, Twickenham, on 16 January 1960.
+The Rugby Union Writers’ Club celebrates its diamond jubilee in 2020.
+The club was formed at a meeting in the Albany public house, Station Yard, Twickenham, on 16 January 1960, having been conceived during a discussion between the late Terry O’Connor (Daily Mail), John Reed (Sunday Express), Fred Garside (Hayters Agency) and John Reason (Sunday Telegraph) at the Cock Tavern, Fleet Street.

 The objects of the club are: